maxmellman/E-Commerce_Database-Analyst/README.md

 website_session_id: A unique identifier for each new session on the site.<br>
 website_pageview_id: An incremental counter for each new view on the site per session.<br>
+order_id: Each product sold is assigned a product identifier.<br>

 # Tools